Skip to main content

 Historical Context & Writing Background

 Written to explicitly bridge the gap between the Robot and Foundation series.
-The Zeroth Law concept became central to Asimov's later vision and has been widely discussed in AI ethics.
+Published in 1985 by Doubleday), the Zeroth Law concept became central to Asimov's later vision and has been widely discussed in AI ethics scholarship.

 Critical Reception

 Praised for its philosophical depth and for successfully connecting Asimov's separate series.
-The Zeroth Law is considered one of Asimov's most important ethical contributions to science fiction.
+According to the Encyclopedia of Science Fiction, the Zeroth Law is considered one of Asimov's most important ethical contributions to science fiction, influencing contemporary debates about AI alignment.

 Connection to Asimov's Universe